CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

 Success
 ```

-You: Pfff!
+You are probably thinking: Pfff!
 That's gonna print the failure of your parser dummy!
 That's terrible -_-

-I: Definatelly, I agree with you.
+I'm probably going to say: Definatelly, I agree with you.
 I'm going to look for a better approach
-but for now will work.
+but for now that will work.

-Thank you for reading.
+Thanks for reading.

 ByE!